noahs10/roastr-site/README.md

 NEXT_PUBLIC_SUPABASE_ANON_KEY=your-anon-key
 ```

-The front end queries the `beans` and `reviews` tables directly using these values.
+The front end queries the `beans` and `brew_logs` tables directly using these values.

 ## Learn More